GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 ## Referencing Plugs ##

 Since a node's default plugs are created automatically, they have no assigned variables, so you will need to reference them another way.
-In the API, plugs in the graph (and also, in fact, the nodes and the `script` variable) can each be treated like a Python dictionary, with key-value pairs.
+In the API, plugs in the graph (and also, in fact, the nodes and the `root` variable) can each be treated like a Python dictionary, with key-value pairs.
 When editing plug values, it is usually necessary to first reference them in dictionary syntax.

 For example, you could reference the radius plug of the Sphere node like this: